 Step 2: Define Supplier Criticality

-But don't stop there.
-The key differentiator in this approach is adding criticality scoring, which transforms raw data into actionable intelligence.
+Don't stop at the first step.
+The key differentiator in this approach is adding criticality scoring, which transforms your raw data above into actionable intelligence.

 Send each department a short questionnaire for the suppliers they own.
 Ask three key questions (dropdown or scale 1–5):